-A student must achieve at least a 2.7 cumulative grade point average to graduate from the Sturm College of Law with any degree other than a Juris Doctorate.
+A student must achieve at least a 2.7 cumulative grade point average to graduate from the Sturm College of Law with any degree other than a Juris Doctor.
 The Sturm College of Law will not graduate and will dismiss any students who have satisfied the course requirements for graduation in a non-JD program, but who have not maintained the required minimum 2.7 cumulative grade point average.

 Students must complete the required minimum credit hours in order to graduate.
 This will likely be either 24 semester credits or 30 semester credits, depending on the specific program.
 Please visit the respective pages for each program for more information regarding credit requirements.
 The summer semester is considered a “regular term” for purposes of evaluating satisfactory progress toward good standing.